twistezo/little-big-web-service/readme.md

 Server:<br/>
 ```
 start MongoDB server: mongod (from path where you installed MongoDB)
+go to server/ and use `npm install or yarn` to build
 start Node.js server: npm run start

 Server start as HTTP on port 3000 and as HTTPS on port 8443